dumians/llm-stack-overview/README.md

 performance to sometimes state-of-the-art performance.
-The sharpness of the change in performance and its unpredictability is completely different from what is observed in the biological world and is what makes emergent abilities an interesting phonemena and a subject of substantial study.
+The sharpness of the change in performance and its unpredictability is completely different from what is observed in the biological world and is what makes emergent abilities an interesting phonemenon and a subject of substantial study.

 Examples of abilities that emerged so far in LLMs:
 * Correct elementary-level arithmetics,